emqx/cloud-docs/en_US/connect_to_deployments/vue_sdk.md

 ![vueui.png](https://assets.emqx.com/images/b6563b0eb66eb51a2a02776889016a18.png)

-Use [MQTT 5.0 client tool - MQTT X](https://mqttx.app/) as another client to test messaging.
+Use [MQTT 5.0 client tool - MQTTX](https://mqttx.app/) as another client to test messaging.

 ![vuemqttx.png](https://assets.emqx.com/images/2013cbab1bdffcae69b817bfebb4a33f.png)

-If you unsubscribe on the browser-side, before MQTT X sends the second message, the browser will not receive the subsequent messages from MQTT X.
+If you unsubscribe on the browser-side, before MQTTX sends the second message, the browser will not receive the subsequent messages from MQTTX.

 ## FAQ